FabianBeiner/PHP-IMDB-Grabber/README.md

 # PHP IMDB.com SCRAPER

 **This class can be used to retrieve data from IMDB.com with PHP.**
+It's a proof of concept, don't use it, since IMDB rules don't allow it!

 The technique used is called “web scraping” (see [Wikipedia](http://en.wikipedia.org/wiki/Web_scraping "Web scraping") for details).
 Which means: If IMDB changes *anything* on their HTML, the script is going to fail (even a single space might be enough)